Dakalo156/fast_api_deployment/README.md

 # fast_api_deployment
-This PrOject Showcase Deployment of ML Models using FastAPI
+This Project Showcase Deployment of ML Models using FastAPI